JesusCoyotzi/SparseMapper/README.md

 ```

 Then move your robot around until you ensemble your map.
 You can then call the /make_graph
 service to save the map to a plain text file.
+Or you can publish a previously ensembled
+pointcloud reconstruction, from a 3D SLAM framework as [RTAB-Map][4] for example, to the same /cloud_in topic this will generate the sparse map from that cloud only.

 Once the map is saved on disk you can run the map server to request paths for the robot using the map.
 Again it is faster and easier to use the launch file provided.